hdh7485/ackermann_vehicle/README.md

+# About this package

+Since in Robotic Operating System (ROS) and robot simulator Gazebo, there is no official package to simulate the Ackerman motion.
+The open-source code in Github is outdated due to the old version from many sources (it was last updated a few years back).
+It gave the compilation errors due to the non-compatibility of versions.

+We manage to update our Github repo with the latest version that works with the current version of ROS based on the previous research works.
+Melodic and Noetic were tested.

+The repaired version was uploaded to our Github.
+You can download it and improvise it if you want.
+Please provide a pull request just in case you have an improved version of the code.

 # This package is updated from original source to simulate the motion of the Ackerman drive in Gazebo

 Since most of the previous repo used previous version of ROS, I faced compilation error in ROS Noetic version running Ubuntu 20.04.
 Some of the launch file issues due to the newer ROS version affected the launch file.
 The issue can be seen here:

 https://answers.ros.org/question/122021/xacro-problem-invalid-param-tag-cannot-load-command-parameter-robot_description/

 ackermann_vehicle (updated with ROS Noetic)
 =================